MicrosoftDocs/power-automate-docs/articles/run-scheduled-tasks.md

 * Once a day, an hour, or a minute.
 * On a date that you specify.
-* After a number of days, hours, or minutes that you specify.
+* After many days, hours, or minutes that you specify.

 ## Create a recurring flow